In rare reversal, Brazil exports diesel to Europe

 Europe is the world's main hub for diesel due its heavy use.
 A sharp increase in diesel refining capacity around the world has led over the past year to a sharp increase in supply, in Europe in particular, putting heavy pressure on diesel refining margins.

-France's Total (TOTF.PA) is offering to sell a 270,000 ton cargo of diesel into Europe, which would be the largest cargo ever sold in the region, according to traders.
+France's Total is offering to sell a 270,000 tonne cargo of diesel into Europe, which would be the largest cargo ever sold in the region, according to traders.